“Bull market and the IPOs are just two mountaineering friends trying to climb the peak of the economy”

 Apex Frozen, Food processing industry issued its share @175 per share in the month of October gave a return 268% as of January 18.

-All in all, IPOs gave more returns in a bull market in last few months compared to any other assets in the equity market.
+All in all, IPOs gave more returns in a bull market in the last few months compared to any others assets in the equity market.
 It is also an initial indicator for a booming economy.
+Through this analysis, we can observe how bull markets and IPOs support each other.
+Let’s see, if 2018 has our eye lie the events that unfolded in the months of 2017!

 Recommended Read:- Is an IPO Investment Right for You?